brlin-tw/hello-jekyll/assets/README.md

 # assets

-Static assets that will be referenced by the web pages.
+Assets that will be referenced by the web pages.